ResiSense/ResiSense.github.io/pages/resources.md

 This page holds miscellaneous resources, serving as a download hub.

+# Additional Information

+Below only lists the resources we deemed to be of utility.
+For a comprehensive list of every resource that culminated this website, please visit our repositories on [GitHub](https://github.com/ResiSense/ResiSense.github.io) or [GitLab](https://gitlab.igem.org/2024/hongkong-cuhk).

 # Modelling Resources

 This section holds resources related to our [modelling](/model) efforts.